-No. 1 attraction on Trip Advisor to Date.
+No. 1 attraction on TripAdvisor to Date.
 Scenic/ Historic Walking Area.
 Customers View: “We were very moved by the way our guide was implacably neutral in his description of the causes of the troubles and we left having our views changed for good.

 8. Donegal – Portsalon Beach

 A very extensive sandy beach on the shores of Lough Swilly.
 It gently slopes towards the Atlantic ocean and is located in a Natural Heritage Area (NHA).
-The beach at Portsalon can be reached by travelling north east in the R246 from Carrowkeel to Portsalon.
+The beach at Portsalon can be reached by travelling northeast in the R246 from Carrowkeel to Portsalon.

 9. Down – Jump into a pool above Bloody bridge

 Above Bloody Bridge (close to Newcastle), there is a stream the whole way up to the top of the Mourne Mountains.
-On the way, there is many pools which are deep enough to jump in and swim about!
+On the way, there are many pools which are deep enough to jump in and swim about!

 10. Dublin – Kilmainham Goal